trueagi-io/minecraft-experiments/README.md

 which is available for MalmoPython lib and minecraft 1.11.2. (moved to deprecated)

 cliff_v3 - Q-learning based visual target-approaching agent (moved to deprecated)

+behaviour folder contains template of And-Or behaviour tree and implementation of experimental behaviours

+block_analysis folder contains experiments that collect different visual features statistics for every block seen by an agent

+deprecated folder contains experiments that normally work with minecraft 1.12.1 but no longer supported for 1.18.* and higher

+external folder contains necessary modules to run the experiments

+trainable folder contains experimental scripts for trained/(potentially) trainable agent's micro skills

+utils folder contains auxiliary modules for training, preparation of datasets and other non-primary functionality.

+vision_tests folder contains experimental scripts for testing "visual perception" procedures